 A path that includes a bit of garden whimsy offers unexpected surprises, which could include outdoor sculptures and art made from wood, metal, and/or stone.

-I hope you found some inspiration for your own garden.
+We’re excited to share this journey and hope you found some inspiration for your own garden.
 I would love to see and hear about your garden, so feel free to share it in the comments.
-I hope you will explore my site and subscribe so that you will never miss a post, which includes garden, travel, and interior design tips.
+You’ll find lots more by simply exploring some of my other posts and be sure to subscribe below to never miss a post.